Kadri, Avs regroup to beat Stars 6-4 in Game 3

 The Avalanche remain without No. 1 goaltender Philipp Grubauer and defenseman Erik Johnson due to undisclosed ailments.
 Forward Matt Calvert was a scratch as well with an injury.
 Calvert has yet to play in the series.

+“There’s no chance we thought we were going to sweep this hockey club,” Bowness said.
+“It’s a very good team over there. … There’s not much separating the two teams, and that game tonight showed it.”

-NOTES: Stars G Ben Bishop skated Tuesday.
-Coach Rick Bowness said both Bishop and D Stephen Johns remain unfit to play. … Avs RW Joonas Donskoi was a late scratch.
+NOTES: Stars G Ben Bishop recently skated.
+Bowness said both Bishop and D Stephen Johns remain unfit to play. … Heiskanen took a big hit near the end of the game on a crosscheck.
+“Miro is a tough competitor and I think he’s OK,” Bowness said … Avs RW Joonas Donskoi was a late scratch.
 Logan O’Connor made his NHL postseason debut in Donskoi’s place.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports